This blog may contain affiliate links. Read our disclosure policy for more info.

 But slightly further afield is where you can find Wellington’s true magic and beauty – not too far from the city is the Martinborough wine region, the nature haven of Kapiti Island, and the gateway to the South Island – the glorious Picton!

-So, whether you have just a few days or longer in Wellington, I’m sure you’ll be itching to get out and explore beyond the city limits.
-That’s why I’ve come up with this awesome list of 12 of the best day trips from Wellington!
+Whether you have just a few days or longer in Wellington, I’m sure you’ll be itching to get out and explore beyond the city limits.
+So rent a car in Wellington and get set for this awesome list of 12 of the best day trips from Wellington!

 The BEST Day Trips from Wellington